Oct 19, 2020

-If you involved in a not at fault accident you will still be required to file a claim.
-The claims process works the same as if you were at fault.
-You report your accident at your local reporting centre, notify your insurer and fill out the require paper work.
+If you involved in a not at-fault accident you will still be required to file a claim.
+The claims process works the same as if you are responsible.
+You report your accident at your local reporting centre, notify your agent or advisor and fill out the required paperwork.

 Accidents stay on your insurance for six years.
-Some insurance companies check as far as 10 years back.
+Some insurance companies check as far as ten years back.

-Determining fault becomes more complex when more than 2 vehicles are involved.
-Fault is often shared in chain reaction type of accidents and multi vehicle collisions.
+Determining fault becomes more complex when more than two vehicles are involved, such as multi vehicle accidents.

 A Guide to the Ontario Graduated Driver's Licensing System

 A Simple To Follow Guide For How To Buy A Used Car